top of page

 It’s your turn, Larry.
 Take it away, bro’.

-Larry Sharp was now known to all of us in Cookin’ Mama as:
+Larry Sharp was now known to all of us in Cookin’ Mama simply as:

 “The Shark.”